malpern/roll-your-own-assistant/readme.md

 2. If the hotkey doesn't work:
    - Ensure no other application is using the same hotkey
    - Check System Preferences > Security & Privacy > Accessibility
+   - Try restarting the application

 3. For model loading issues:
    - Ensure you have sufficient disk space (~2GB for models)
    - Check your internet connection for initial model downloads

+4. For installation issues:
+   - Ensure you're using Python 3.10.16 exactly
+   - Try running `make clean` followed by `make install`
+   - Check that portaudio is installed (`brew install portaudio`)

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Run tests to ensure everything works (`make test-all`)
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.